 choices).
 The safest bet is to have your accommodations arranged prior

-to your arrival.
-Q20.
-Is there a departure tax?
 Yes, be sure to save twenty dollars, as everyone

 departing Cuba must pay this departure tax (US currency).
-Q21.
-What currency should I use ?

 US dollars are no longer valid for payment in

-Cuba since Nov 8, 2004.
-Q22.
-What is the transportation system like in Cuba?
 What are my transportation options once in

 Cuba?
 Buses are generally best avoided, and they're usually very crowded and behind schedule.
 If comfort and timeliness don't matter, buses are extremely cheap, and a great way to travel the Cuban way.
 Trains are also an affordable option.
 Trains leave regularly from Havana, and among other cities, go to Matanzas, Santa Clara, Guayos, Ciego de Avila, Camaguey, Las Tunas, Cacocum and Santiago de Cuba, Bayamo, Manzanillo, Guantánamo, Baracoa, Holguín, Antilla, Cienfuegos and Pinar del Río.
 Rent-a-cars are good option, although navigating the sign-less streets can be challenging (navigating becomes much easier when you're outside of Havana).
 There are four international airports in Cuba: Havana, Varadero, Holguín and Camaguey.
 There are also many smaller airports.
 Departing from Havana, there are regularly scheduled flights to Santiago, Holguín, Camaguey, Bayamo, Manzanillo, Guantanamo and Las Tunas.
 Airlines flying to Cuba are: Aeroflot, Aeromexico,